Danny Cannon: Early career

 Cannon began making films at the age of 16 in 1984, and started a youth experimental theatre group at 33 Arts Centre making video dramas with a number of other directors in different roles, including cameraman.
 A major influence was the centre's video maker, Dermot Byrne, with whom Cannon worked on a number of projects.
 Aged 23, he met musician David Arnold who played in a band that rehearsed there.
 Cannon convinced Arnold to compose soundtracks for his and other people's videos.
 Arnold's first professional score was for Cannon's debut feature 'The Young Americans'.

 In 1987, he won the BBC Young Filmmaker of the Year Award, by Alan Parker, with a 40-minute short called Sometimes.
 1988-1990 he attended the National Film and Television School.
 His intermediate film, 'Play Dead' was screened on Channel 4 while his graduation film Strangers (1990) appeared at the Edinburgh International Film Festival.

 1990s

-Cannon worked on commercials for James Garrett and later RSA, and made his debut feature The Young Americans in (1993).
-His second film, the big-budget Sylvester Stallone feature Judge Dredd was not well received critically in 1995.
+Cannon worked on commercials for James Garrett and later RSA, and made his debut feature The Young Americans in 1993.
+His second film, the big-budget Sylvester Stallone feature Judge Dredd, released in 1995, was a commercial disappointment and was not well received critically.
 In 1998 he directed two features, the teen slasher film I Still Know What You Did Last Summer and he directed Ray Liotta, Anjelica Huston and Jeremy Piven in Phoenix.